It is a procedure to restore normal heart rhythm, especially if the irregular rhythm has not responded to the medication.

-Catheters called diagnostic catheters will be used to study the abnormal heart rhythm and determine where the problem is.
+Catheters called diagnostic catheters would be used to study the abnormal heart rhythm and determine where the problem is.

-Once the location of the abnormal heart tissue has been identified, a special ablation catheter will be placed nearby.
+Once the abnormal heart tissue location has been identified, a special ablation catheter will be placed nearby.

-The scar tissue is unable to initiate the electrical signal that causes the arrhythmia .
+The scar tissue cannot initiate the electrical signal that causes the arrhythmia.
 In other words, fix the short circuit.

 What to expect?

 Usually, the procedure is scheduled in advance.
-A week or so before your procedure, you will probably be asked to visit your hospital’s preadmission unit.
+You will probably be asked to visit your hospital’s preadmission unit a week or so before your system.

-- Have you ever had a reaction to any contrast dye, iodine or any serious allergic reaction (for example, from a bee sting or eating seafood)?
+- Have you ever reacted to any contrast dye, iodine, or severe allergic reaction (for example, from a bee sting or eating seafood)?

 - They are allergic to any medication.

 - You have bleeding problems or are taking blood-thinning medications.

 - Have a history of kidney problems or diabetes.